4/4 baxter is looking for volunteers for two fundraising projects:

 Note that the Australian website also has compost bean tea bags.
 Does anyone have experience with this?

 4/6 L'illette is helping a local gal find a home for her alpaca and asked about a guy who told the gal his alpaca rescue would take her.
-Is he for real or looking for a free alpaca for lunch?
-Update: Owner of alpaca said she spent an hour with them, they’re going to take her LGD as guard for the lambs they raise for meat, and a chiropractor is taking the alpaca.
+Is he for real or looking for a free alpaca for lunch.
+Update: Owner of alpaca said she spent an hour with them, they’re going to take her LGD as guard for the lambs they raise for meat, and a chiropractor in Burson is taking the alpaca.
 They’re picking up the alpaca tomorrow, so L'illette will "at least be able to get a feel for the folks involved, ask some questions, maybe schedule a visit.
 Would be SO cool if we could enlist a foster farm, or at least a temp holding station of some sort.
 I don’t have anything like that up here."

 4/6 L'illette asked about the protocol for republishing articles in the Calpaca newsletter.

-4/9 baxter reported that we've had a couple of births from recent rescues.
+4/9 baxter reported that we've had a couple of births from the Jefferson or Clayton rescues.
 One was a premie (Shoo Fly) and she had a close call a couple of weeks ago.
 Meds & TLC & vet calls seems to have done what was needed but it was a close call.
 Shoo Fly is still small for her age & not as energetic as Niquita who is a month older.
 Shoo Fly & Niquita are constantly playing together.
 Volunteers and I spent most of March doing training & rearranging corrals to accommodate these very skittish llamas.
 A shearing / farm day is scheduled for next week so she has been scrambling to work enough with the llamas to calm them down at least and to train at least the youngsters.

 4/16 27 llamas at baxter's were sheared, CD-T, plus ivermectin, and some toenails done.
-Many of these were from the skittish herd from CO.
+Many of these were the skittish herd from Jefferson, CO.
 She started at dawn getting things ready with lead ropes, haltering some, catching them all in a confined area.
 5 volunteers plus 2 shearers (Susan Leslie & Anna Reese), worked all day to take care of the herd plus the old ones that are residents here.
 The volunteers were Ellen Jackson (board member), her sister June (long time volunteer), plus two other friends and baxter.
 While all are tired, it was an extremely good day as all llamas were at least barrel sheared and there were no major issues.
 A few llamas would not tolerate toenail trimming.
 So that will be another day after some training.
 Whew.

 Saved for another day is to organize the record keeping (health records, registry), deal with the bags of wool, and put away all the gear that was used.
 Most of the wool is too matted to be useful as many of these llamas had never been sheared.